European foulbrood

 Profile

 European foulbrood is a disease of bee brood caused by the bacterium Melissococcus plutonius.
-Secondarily, other bacteria may be involved.
-The young larva is infected via the food; it dies either before or after mating.
-If the larva survives, the hatching bee is dwarfed.
+Other bacteria may also be involved.
+The young larva is infected via the food, the bacterium then multiplies in the midgut and the larva often dies before or even after capping.
+The disease can take a mild but also a severe course, leading to the death of the colony.

 Pathogen reservoir

-Transmission in the colony: The spores are spread in the hive by cleaning bees and nurse bees and passed on to the larvae via the food.
+Transmission in the colony: The pathogen is spread in the hive by cleaning and nurse bees and passed on to the larvae via the food.

 Symptomatology